What Is a Labiaplasty (Vaginal Rejuvenation)?

 Others complain of discomfort during sexual activities and are uncomfortable being seen in a bathing suit or during an intimate moment.
 A labiaplasty is a surgical procedure that treats the external appearance and function of a woman’s labia, the skin flap surrounding your vagina.

-As a female plastic surgeon, many patients feel comfortable discussing these concerns with Dr. Parcells.
+For the best options in labiaplasty New Jersey patients swear by Dr. Alexis Parcells and her world-class results.
+As a female plastic surgeon, she specializes in labiaplasty, and many patients feel comfortable trusting her with their concerns.
 This procedure is growing in popularity and women who have it done often comment they wish they had it done sooner.

-Usually not.
-Because it is mostly a skin surgery, the procedure will not affect sensation or enjoyment.
+Because it is mostly a reduction in skin and around the clitoral hood, labiaplasty surgery will not affect sensation or result in pain during sexual intercourse.
 The female erogenous zones remain preserved and are not addressed during this procedure.

 Any swelling is usually resolved in about two weeks after surgery.
-Most patients are back to work a few days after surgery, and can resume normal activities by 2 weeks.
+Most patients return to work a few days after surgery and can resume normal activities by 2 weeks.
 You should be back exercising by 4 weeks, and you can resume sexual activity by 6 weeks.

 Each patient is different and your needs are unique.
 The cost of this procedure will depend on the conversation between you and Dr. Parcells during your one-on-one consultation.
 After reviewing your medical history and discussing your desired goals, Dr. Parcells will perform a physical exam to evaluate your area of concern.
 She will then provide her expert advice and discuss your options to achieve your desired outcome.
 She will also address all risks and benefits of the procedures you are interested in.